 Here is an explanation of some of the other cutting-edge procedures we perform:

 Nipple-sparing mastectomy reconstruction – This procedure refers to reconstructing the breast when a mastectomy is performed that spares the nipple and areola.
 Saving the nipple and areola is based on the specifics of the underlying tumor, and is at the discretion of the breast surgeon.

 Women who had small tumors or have undergone total prophylactic mastectomy may be good candidates for this type of procedure.

 Previously, breast reconstruction did not take into account the nipple and areola, which were always removed because of concern of remaining breast cancer cells in those areas.
 Now, in select patients, the remaining area is carefully examined for any sign of cancer in the remaining tissue and can be kept as part of the reconstruction.

-Nearly half of the women who undergo lumpectomy or unhappy with the aesthetic appearance following the surgery.
-Partial breast reconstruction is an option.
+Nearly half of the women undergo a lumpectomy or are unhappy with the aesthetic appearance following the surgery.
+A partial breast reconstruction is an option.
 This refers to reconstructing the breast after a lumpectomy or partial mastectomy to correct an aesthetic abnormality, using FLAP procedures and/or implants.

-Single-stage, or Direct to Implant Reconstruction is reconstructing the breast in one operation using a permanent implant (versus two or more operations in more traditional implant methods).
-A permanent implant is inserted immediately following the mastectomy, avoiding the need of a tissue expander and subsequent expansion process.
+Single-stage, or Direct to Implant Reconstruction, is reconstructing the breast in one operation using a permanent implant (versus two or more operations in more traditional implant methods).
+A permanent implant is inserted immediately following the mastectomy, avoiding the need for a tissue expander and subsequent expansion process.